Saint George's School (Spokane, Washington)

 Saint George's School is an independent K–12 college preparatory school located in Spokane, Washington.
 The campus is located on 120 acre along the Little Spokane River.
-Saint George's mission statement is "Inspiring scholars, athletes, and artists to explore, serve, and lead."

 History

 Saint George's School was established in 1955 as St. George's Episcopal School at Flowerfield, the former summer estate of businessman Louis Davenport.
 At that time, there were 45 students in grades seven through nine.
 Students were first allocated space in the stable, along with livestock in the other portion, while construction of the original school building was underway.

 By 1957, association with the Episcopal Church was severed, and the school name was officially changed to Saint George's School.
 In June 1959, Saint George's held its first commencement exercises: nine seniors crossed graduation bridge to the music of the Angus Scott pipe band, a tradition that is continued to this day.

 Present

 Today, the Saint George's School campus consists of the Davenport House (the estate's original home), the Upper School, the Middle School, the Lower School, the Errol Schmidt Athletic Center (ESAC), Metters Gym, The Little Gym, the Arts Building, the Caretaker's Cottage, and the maintenance building.
 Additionally, there are libraries in both the Lower School and the Upper School.

 As a college preparatory school, most SGS graduating seniors are accepted into and attend a four-year college or university.
 Its college counselors work with students and parents beginning in tenth grade to ensure the "best fit" in the colleges selected by seniors.

 In 2010 and 2011, 75% of Saint George's students in grades 10-12 took at least one Advanced Placement (AP) course.
 Those students scored a 3, 4, or 5 on 82% of their exams, potentially earning college credit.

-Saint George's contests an athletic rivalry with Northwest Christian.
+Saint George's contests an athletic rivalry with Northwest Christian Schools.
 Each year, students from both schools compete in a spirit competition for the "Holy Grail" during the annual boys and girls varsity basketball games.
 At the event, both schools work together to raise money for a non-profit organization, which sends representatives to determine the winner of the prize.

 As of 2021, there were 95 students in grades K-5, 105 students in grades 6-8, and 130 students in grades 9-12.